Family Activities in Queenstown

 5. Stay Out of the Rain with VR, Laser Tag and Drift-kart Fun at Thrill Zone

 Delve into another reality, shoot at each other and enjoy a captivating 12D movie experience at Thrill Zone.
 This indoor theme park offers a huge range of attractions to enjoy at your leisure.
 Watch a movie at the 12D cinema, give drift-karting a go, blast each other in laser tag or Heroblast, lose yourself in a Virtual Reality experience and more!
 Thrill Zone even offers Kidz Club Queenstown for four to 13-year-olds, should you want to tick one of the more extreme Queenstown activities off your bucket list.
-See more rainy day activities in 12 Things to Do in Queenstown on a Rainy Day.
+Find out more about Thrill Zone on Viator and Tripadvisor.
+Plus, see more rainy day activities in 12 Things to Do in Queenstown on a Rainy Day.

 6. Or Stay Out the Rain with Go-karting, Laser Tag and Arcading at Game Over

 Another fantastic indoor entertainment centre awaits at Game Over at The Remarkables Park.
-Get behind the wheel of their fully-electric go-karts which can reach speeds of 45km/h and cross over two levels of track!
+Get behind the wheel of their fully-electric go-karts which can reach speeds of 45km/h (28mph) and cross over two levels of track!
 Try one of the four different solo or team-based missions in the laser tag quest.
 Or simply have fun with the arcade games, including a “Lazer Web” and “Sports Challenge” simulator.
+Find out more about Game Over on Viator and Tripadvisor.

 7. Race Each Other to the Bottom of The Luge